 Columbia Icefields Skywalk.

 This is a bridge that overlooks the Canadian Rockies.
 To reach this bridge, you actually have to take a bus at the Athabasca Glacier parking lot (requires a ticket).
-These buses are pretty crowded so keep this in mind, but the Columbia Icefields Skywalk is very popular.
-Here is information on the Columbia Skywalk.
+These buses are pretty crowded so keep this in mind, but the Columbia Icefields Skywalk is very popular, even though I thought it was overrated based on the fact that the views from it are views you can also see for yourself without having to take a bus to this spot and wait.

 Here is where you’ll find the Skywalk: